Quinoa vs Rice - Health impact and Nutrition Comparison

 Glycemic Index

-One quinoa variety is studied to be medium glycemic index food.
-The glycemic index of cooked quinoa ranges from 51.28 to 78.25, with an average of 63.37 (1).
-However, according to The International Tables of Glycemic Indices, cooked, refrigerated, reheated in the microwave, quinoa has a low glycemic index of 53±5 (2).
+One quinoa variety is studied to be a medium glycemic index food.
+The glycemic index of cooked quinoa ranges from 51 to 78, with an average of 63 (1).
+However, according to The International Tables of Glycemic Index Values, the mean glycemic index of cooked quinoa is low, equal to 53±5 (2).

 The glycemic index of rice varies depending on its variety, dietary fiber content, cooking method, and brand.